Tag: loved

 Numbers 3:44–48; Numbers 18:20; Deuteronomy 10:8–9; 1 Peter 2:3–10

 Inheritance wars have long been a genre of popular fiction.
-Whether the fights were over business or titles of nobility or who will take over the family criminal enterprise.
+Whether the fights were over business or titles of nobility or who will take over the criminal enterprise.
 Sometimes, battles are fought over who gets what, or who got the most.
-That last one may even destroy family ties as one person feels least or loved most.
+That last one may even destroy family ties as one person feels loved least or loved most.

 In the agricultural world, inheritance what truly critical, as which land (or how much of it) could mean success or death, with success often being just making it to the next season.